 Consumers who hire PCAs that require orientation will be sent a letter by Stavros Fiscal upon set up.
 The consumer has the option of doing the orientation themselves, online.
-However, they only have three months from the initial notice to complete the orientation with their PCA.
-After three months, a PCA must attend a group session with the Homecare Training Benefit.
+However, they only have 90 days from the initial notice to complete the orientation with their PCA.
+After 90 days, a PCA must attend a group session with the Homecare Training Benefit.
 A consumer must return the Consumer Options Notice to Stavros Fiscal preform the orientation with their PCA online at https://pcaworkforcecouncil.training.ehs.state.ma.us (instructions for orientation can be downloaded by clicking the link below).
 The consumer and PCA will not have access to the online orientation until the Consumer Options Notice is returned and processed by us.
 Starting February 1, 2021 the Workers' Rights section is being moved from the consumer led orientation to the Homecare Training Benefit portion.
-PCAs should contact the Homecare Training Benefit after completing the 3-hour consumer portion of the orientation to sign up for the 1-hour infection control training.
+PCAs should contact the Homecare Training Benefit after completing the 2-hour consumer portion of the orientation to sign up for the 2-hour Workers' Rights and infection control training.
 This must be completed within 30 days of finishing the consumer led portion of the orientation.
 Their phone number is 1-877-409-8283 or website http://bit.ly/1199massnho.

 Please give us a call on Monday.
 If we are able to verify that you have been paid - and that shouldn't be a problem if we've gotten your timesheets on time - you may request that we put a stop payment on the check(s).
 We will issue new checks after five business days - sorry, but we can't make exceptions.